I like to garden and landscape.

 Did you know that you could have invasive plants in your flower beds, water gardens and landscaping?

 Some invasive plants are attractive, and homeowners and gardeners may unknowingly plant them.
 From there they can spread into and harm Adirondack forests, lakes and wetlands.
 In fact, many invasive plants were commonly sold at nurseries and garden centers until just recently.

-The Invasive Species Prevention Act, which now prohibits or regulates the possession, transport, importation, sale, purchase and introduction of select invasive species in New York.
+The Invasive Species Prevention Act now prohibits or regulates the possession, transport, importation, sale, purchase and introduction of select invasive species in New York.

 While these regulations go a long way in preventing new invasive species introductions, some invasives are still being sold or have already been planted.
 Others can be transported in contaminated nursery stock or fill and be delivered directly to your property.